Published by Carl Hedinger. Last Updated on June 26, 2023.

-Portable restrooms are next to the trailhead, and there are additional restrooms a short walk away down the adjacent Indian Creek Trail.
+The Visitor Center has restrooms, and there are additional restrooms a short walk away down the adjacent Indian Creek Trail.

 Hiking The Hanging Rock Trail (From Start to Finish)

-The Hanging Rock Trail starts on a paved descent for about 0.2 miles before changing to natural and gravel surfaces for the remainder of the route.
+The Hanging Rock Trail system starts on a paved descent for about 0.2 miles before changing to natural and gravel surfaces for the remainder of the route.
 The route then ascends downward until you reach a fork for The Wolf Rock Trail, a half-mile into the hike.